jasperol/MLinPractice/Documentation.md

 ### Design Decisions

-Which kind of preprocessing steps did you implement?
-Why are they necessary and/or useful down the road?

 - create_labels: this was crucial to implement as to label a tweet as viral or not based on our rewteet and like numbers.
 This was used pretty much in every stage of the pipeline
 - punctuation_remover: removes the punctuation